 These descriptions mirror your various market segments, with avatars to match the type of customer.

-There are three main types of persona:
+There are three main types of persona in UX:

 General or basic portraits are not validated with actual research.
 As a rule, they are based on one’s own perceptions or collective brainstorming.
 So-called “proto-personas” are suitable for making basic decisions or as the first steps in a user-centric approach.

 Marketing personas focus on customer goals, needs, and interest in your product.
 They cover buying preferences, media consumption habits and purchase decision contexts.
 They are good for determining market potential, messaging or top priorities for the product pitch.